harishbattula/Hyper-Parameter-Tuning/README.md

     6. Bayes Search

 In this repository, we explore some techniques from scratch using python and numpy and some techniques using sklearn library.
-If anyone finds this repository useful don't forgot give it a star..